10 Powerful Habits of Mentally Strong People: Insights from Psychology.

 hey practice gratitude regularly.

-but do not agonize over It The primary identified self-низAIL (self-assertiveness / individualism) can be described as ‘They Reflect but Don’t Overemphasize the Past’.
+But do not agonize over it.
+The primary identified self-низAIL (self-assertiveness/individualism) can be described as ‘They Reflect but Don’t Overemphasize the Past’.

 foster positivity, especially when things become hard.